Seesaw Traditional Quilt Block Pattern

 In Conclusion:

-The Seesaw traditional quilt block is another variation of a Pinwheel block.
-This one is easy for beginners but provides an interesting design.
+The traditional Seesaw quilt block is a lovely variation of a Pinwheel block.
+It sewed up quick and makes for some interesting layouts.
+The block is fairly easy but also provides an interesting design.
 Give it a go!

 Happy Quilting!